English 箭头

 Sweetness on the Plateau: Cultivating Hope in the Clouds

-Sweetness on the Plateau, a radio drama produced by CGTN Radio, chronicles the extraordinary true story of Meng Desheng, a farmer from Shouguang, Shandong, who led a team to the Xizang Autonomous Region to build greenhouses at an altitude of 4,000 meters.
-The narrative highlights the "unforgiving" nature of the plateau, where the "winds are fierce" and the air is thin, making traditional farming a "test of human will."
+Sweetness on the Plateau, a CGTN radio production, chronicles the extraordinary true story of Meng Desheng, a farmer from Shouguang, Shandong, who led a team to the Xizang (Tibet) Autonomous Region to tackle a seemingly impossible task: building greenhouses at an altitude of 4,000 meters.
+In a landscape where the air is "thin," the "winds are fierce," and the land is "unforgiving," the project represented a battle against both nature and skepticism.

 🎯Key Sentences